yeddyfit/HackerNews-Skin/README.md

 ## Purpose

-The purpose of this project, is to test our abillty to create a Web App in a hackerthon with our recently developed Ruby on Rails skills.
+The purpose of this project, is to test our abillty to create a Web App in a hackathon with our recently developed Ruby on Rails skills.
 The team decided to recreate the website Hacker News (https://news.ycombinator.com/news) and make it more aesthetically pleasing, as the website current design/colour scheme was not great.
+It essentially makes call to the HackerNews API, and bundles it in a better looking skin.

 ## Features